 Because the Cisco IPICS server controls the configuration of the PMC application, PMC users have limited access to the configuration parameters; however, Cisco IPICS includes the ability for PMC users to modify some of the configuration elements, such as the PMC GUI skins for mouse-based or touch screen-based display and key mapping.
-For additional information about configuring the end-user interface, see Chapter 5, "Configuring the PMC Application."
+For additional information about end-user features, see the "End-user Features and Interactions" section on page 4-20.
+For information about configuring the end-user interface, see Chapter 5, "Configuring the PMC Application."